-The Group provides a range of services to people with a disability, including shared independent living support and accommodation, short term accommodation, community services, supported employment and support coordination.
-Sunnyfield has been supporting people with intellectual disability for over 66 years, with the core purpose to enrich the lives of people with disability by creating choice, opportunities and skills for life.
-Sunnyfield had 1,731 employees as at 30 June 2020 (2019: 1,561 employees).
+The Group provides a range of services for people with a disability, including shared independent living support and accommodation, short term accommodation, a range of community support services, supported employment and support co-ordination.
+Sunnyfield has been supporting people with disability for nearly 70 years, with the core purpose to enrich the lives of people with disability by creating choice, opportunities and skills for life.
+Sunnyfield had 1,704 employees as at 30 June 2021 (2020: 1,731 employees).
 The Group's activities during the year included: